adamstosho/Taskora/README.md

 ## Problem Statement
 Many people in local communities need help with daily tasks but do not have an easy way to find trustworthy helpers nearby.
 Taskora solves this problem by providing a safe and simple platform where users can post tasks, offer help, and build connections in their community.

+## Snapshot on how to use
+To test this app effectively; you need to register 2 users.
+Register one to create a new task and register and login another one, that one can view the tasks created by the previous user and claim it, claiming means, the person is ready to take up the tasks.
+Isn't this exciting?
+Yes, then, let's explore the features.

 ## Main Features
 - **User Authentication:** Sign up and log in securely with your email and password.
 - **Task Management:** Create, view, edit, delete, and claim tasks posted by others.